Polistes exclamans: Colony cycle

-The queen
+Queen

 Queen characteristics

 Polistes exclamans lives in a hierarchical society with one queen that lays the eggs.
 However, all of the females have the same morphology and they all have the physiological capability of taking over the egg laying if necessary (e.g., due to queen death or queen migration).
 Since the queen has the same morphology as the rest of the workers in the colony, this raises the question as to how the queen role is assigned and what makes her special.
 Studies have found that queens and males have higher levels of glucose, fructose and trehalose than workers, leading to higher cryoprotectant levels.
 P. exclamans use these sugars as cryoprotectant, which work by increasing the solute concentration in cells.
 This results in a greater survivability in colder weather.
 It was found that queens have a 76% survival rate in 5 C weather compared to 17% survival of the workers over a 15-day test period.
 The queens also have a 0.5mm layer of fat surrounding their bodies.
 This allows them to live longer into the winter and possibly extend their mating season.
 The queens seem to be the only ones capable of diapause.